 - Consistency in usage and presentation

-- Accuracy in text, images, and layout
+- Accuracy in text, images, and layout (if they are proofreading after your book was designed and formatted)

 A TIP FOR YOU: I realize these different terms can make it hard for writers.
 However, most editors will list the type of editing they do and define what that means to them.